jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 > You keep using that word.
 I don't think it means what you think it means.—Iñigo Montoya in "The Princess Bride"

-The term "Technical Debt", coined some thirty years ago by Ward Cunningham, has undergone what Martin Fowler calls semantic diffusion, where a term's definition is weakened as it spreads through the wider community.
+The term "Technical Debt", coined some thirty years ago by Ward Cunningham, has undergone what Martin Fowler calls [semantic diffusion](https://martinfowler.com/bliki/SemanticDiffusion.html) (Fowler, 2006), where a term's definition is weakened as it spreads through the wider community.

 It's important to understand that the effects of semantic diffusion extend beyond just a term's meaning; it can also diminish a term's usefulness in influencing actions and outcomes.
 In the case of Technical Debt, or more precisely